Shinji Saito

+Shinji Saito (斎藤 慎司, Saitō Shinji) is a Japanese yo-yo competitor and performer.
+He is a 13-time champion of the World Yo-Yo Contest, the most world titles, where he is an eight-time 2A division and a four-time CB division champion.

 Biography

 He started practicing yo-yo in March 1998.
 As soon after starting yo-yo, he joined THP Japan Pro Spinners, Japanese branch of Team High Performance.

 On April 5, 1998, he was certified as "Pro Spinner" who passed Hyper-level skills set by BANDAI at Toyland Fukushima.

 In 2005, he scored 100 points which is a perfect score in 2A.
 It was the first time in the history of the World Contest for someone to earn a perfect score.

 In March 2008, he graduated Fukushimakita High School.

 In April 2008, he was matriculated in Faculty of Business Administration of Asia University.